UltraEngine/Benchmarks/README.md

 # Ultra Engine Benchmarks

-Performance benchmarks comparing Ultra Engine, Leadwerks, and Unity.
+Rendering performance benchmarks comparing Ultra Engine, Leadwerks, and Unity.

 Four tests were created to isolate and measure different aspects of the graphics pipeline in each engine.